 Environmentally friendly driving commendation system

-Since 2009, we have been giving out “Eco-driving Awards” to crew members who have made diligent efforts to drive in an environmentally-friendly manner.
-In FY 2019, 94 crew members received awards, helping to raise each individual's awareness of environmentally friendly driving.
+Since 2009, we have been giving out “Eco-driving Awards” to crew members who have made diligent efforts to drive in an environmentally friendly manner.
+In FY2023, 76 crew members received awards, helping to raise each individual's awareness of environmentally friendly driving.

-Solar panels have been installed at bus stops in Fukuoka City since August 2012.
-As of the end of FY2022, solar panels with a total output of 20 W have been installed at 27 locations.
-All electricity generated is used to illuminate bus stops (destination signs) in an effort to save electricity.
+Solar panels have been installed at bus stops since August 2012.
+As of the end of FY2023, we have installed these at 23 locations, and all electricity generated is used to illuminate bus stops (destination signs) in an effort to save electricity.

 In recognition of the improvement of fuel efficiency and reduction of greenhouse gases through the promotion of environmentally friendly driving, the company received the “Fukuoka Prefecture Governor's Commendation for Achievement in Promoting the Formation of a Recycling-Oriented Society” in fiscal 2017.
 The entire Automotive Business Division has been continuously working on activities to reduce environmental impact since 2004, and this recognition is a testament to the success of these efforts.